TBD in action

 js

-// current code
+// old code

 if (user.flags.newFeature || user.email === "yourself@dev.com") {

-// cool new feature
+// cool new feature!

 }

-// current code
+// old code

-This allows you to easily “turn your code off and on” for one or more users and handle Betas easily.
-It also allows your code to live in production without affecting the application in the slightest.
+This allows you to easily “turn your code off and on” for one or more users, handle Betas or simply to manually test out the code in production.

-Crucially (especially for your PO/business team), this easily paves the way for A/B testing.
 This can be enough of a reason to implement feature flags on its own.

 Branch by abstraction

-Dark launches simply refer to releasing software updates only for a subset of users.
-This is usually done with a predefined group of trusted users (or a small percentage of the total user base), with the help of feature flags.
+The point here is to only give access to the feature to a predefined group of trusted users (or a small percentage of the total user base), usually with the help of feature flags.

 Other posts you might like